 Learning to play the melodica is generally recommended for children from the age of 6.
-As a form of instruction, small group lessons have proven successful in this age group.
-Individual lessons are of course also possible, but group tuition has a number of pedagogical advantages.
+For this age group, small group lessons have proved to be the best form of instruction.
+Individual tuition is also possible, but group tuition has a number of pedagogical advantages.
 The autodidactic way of learning to play the melodica is always possible for beginners.

 A basic knowledge of music is recommended, but not essential.
-After early musical education or from the age of 6, the melodica is ideally suited for the introduction to elementary instrumental playing.
-The melodica is an easy-to-play wind instrument and the tone production on the small “piano keyboard” is very easy for children to learn.
+After early musical education or from the age of 6, the melodica is an ideal introduction to elementary instrumental playing.
+The melodica is an easy-to-play wind instrument and the sound production on the small “piano keyboard” is very easy for children to learn.

-To describe the melodica as a purely children’s instrument, however, falls short of the mark, since the melodica is also played by young people and adults.
+To describe the melodica as purely a children’s instrument would be to miss the point, as it is also played by young people and adults.
 It is also used from time to time in popular music (jazz, reggae, folk, pop, etc.), for example by the reggae group UB40, the rock band The Hooters, the jazz musicians Don Cherry and Monty Alexander or the pop group Depeche Mode.

-As a typical beginner’s instrument, however, the melodica is particularly suitable for children who later want to learn another keyboard instrument such as the accordion, piano or keyboard.
-As a so-called reed instrument, the melodica is related to the accordion and the harmonica, and its sound is also reminiscent of these instruments.
+As a typical beginner’s instrument, the melodica is particularly suitable for children who want to go on to learn another keyboard instrument such as the accordion, piano or keyboard.
+As a reed instrument, the melodica is related to the accordion and the harmonica, and its sound is also reminiscent of these instruments.

-Three types of melodica are in use: the soprano melodica with a range from c1 to c2, the alto melodica with a range from f to f2 and the melodica piano with a range from f to e2.
+There are three types of melodica: the soprano melodica with a range from c1 to c2, the alto melodica with a range from f to f2 and the melodica piano with a range from f to e2.
 The soprano and alto melodicas are mainly used for elementary playing.
 In addition to the mouthpiece, some melodicas also come with a blowing tube.
 This allows the child to place the instrument on the table in front of them while playing, similar to a keyboard.

-The melodica was developed in 1959 by the world-renowned accordion and harmonica manufacturer Hohner and has proven itself as a beginner’s instrument primarily in the field of music education; but has also – as already described above – found its place in popular music and is increasingly popular with young people and adults.
+The melodica was developed in 1959 by the world-famous accordion and harmonica manufacturer Hohner and has proved itself as a beginner’s instrument primarily in the field of music education, but has also found its place in popular music, as described above, and is becoming increasingly popular with young people and adults.

 First steps in elementary instrumental playing

-Like the recorder and the glockenspiel, the melodica is an excellent instrument for the first steps in elementary instrumental playing.
-The melodica offers children an uncomplicated way to gain their first experiences with notes, rhythms and finger dexterity without having to learn difficult instrumental techniques.
+Like the recorder and the glockenspiel, the melodica is an excellent instrument for taking the first steps in elementary instrumental playing.
+The melodica offers children an uncomplicated way to gain their first experience of notes, rhythms and finger dexterity without having to learn difficult instrumental techniques.

 - Easier learning of note values and note names